 At L'Oréal, any salary deduction must be authorised by law.
 They cannot in any circumstances be used for the purposes of confiscation, or for the director in direct benefit of the employer.
 In addition, employees cannot be asked to pay for recruitment costs or to make cash deposits to obtain employment.

 There are also detailed rules for non-discrimination, working hours and sexual/moral harassment.

-Further details can be found in our Company Reference Document (p147):
+Further details can be found in our Applicable rules on Human Rights (p140):

 Freedom of Association PDF